 - When the week is over, remove the banana peels from the jar but leave the water.
 Replace the cloth cover on the jar after retrieving your peels.

-- Ignore the water in the jar for four to six weeks, giving it time to keep fermenting until it turns into vinegar.
+- Leave the water in the jar alone for four to six weeks, giving it time to keep fermenting until it turns into vinegar.

 - Smell the vinegar.
 When it has that recognizable vinegar smell, it's time to water your acid-loving plants with it.
 The mixture should smell like vinegar, but it shouldn't knock your socks off.
-If your vinegar smells especially potent, dilute it in some water before feeding your plants so you don't accidentally burn their roots.
+If your vinegar smells especially potent, dilute it in some water before using it to fertilize your plants so you don't accidentally burn their roots.